claucometa/design_patterns/README.md

-# design_patterns

-Design patterns made easy
+# Design patterns made easy

 I will add all design patterns I can as long as I learn them.